arthi2900/app1/docs/prd.md

 ### 4.2 Isolation Implementation
 \n#### 4.2.1 User Visibility Rules
 - Admin: Can view all users from all schools
-- Principal: Can only view teachers and students from assigned school, and question papers created by teachers in their school\n- Teacher: Can only view students from assigned sections and own question papers (cannot view Principal or other teachers)
+- Principal: Can only view teachers and students from assigned school, and question papers created by teachers in their school
-- Student: Can only view their own profile and personal information (cannot view other students, teachers, or Principal)
+- Teacher: Can only view students from assigned sections and own question papers (cannot view Principal or other teachers)\n- Student: Can only view their own profile and personal information (cannot view other students, teachers, or Principal)

 #### 4.2.2 Search and Filter
 - All user lists are automatically filtered by school and role-based visibility rules